 It takes a while before we truly, deeply learn that available time (by itself) is one of the worst gauges for our capacity.
 We have more time in the day than we have energy and attention, and this truth bears out substantially with the “just one more project” mentality.

 Every project, to be successful, requires some time, energy, and attention.
 It requires planning and metrics of success.
 It requires decision-making juice when it stacks up to other projects that need to get done.
-Completing stuff inevitably takes longer than we originally estimate, even when we know that it’ll take longer than we originally estimate.
-In short, it’s one more ball to juggle.
+Completing stuff inevitably takes longer than we originally estimated, even when we know that it'll take longer than we originally estimated.
+In short, it's one more ball to juggle.

 Let’s imagine the flipside of saying No to that “little project.”
 It’s one less thing to manage.
 There’s no chance of the cascading sliding project phenomenon whereby one delayed project causes cascading delayed projects.
 There are no successes to plot and achieve or fall short on.